evhub/coconut/DOCS.md

 To distribute your code with checkable type annotations, you'll need to include `coconut` as a dependency (though a `--no-deps` install should be fine), as installing it is necessary to make the requisite stub files available.
 You'll also probably want to include a [`py.typed`](https://peps.python.org/pep-0561/) file.

+##### Pyright Integration

+Though not as well-supported as MyPy, Coconut also has built-in [Pyright](https://github.com/microsoft/pyright) support.
+Simply pass `--pyright` to automatically run Pyright on all compiled code.
+To adjust Pyright options, rather than pass them at the command-line, add your settings to the file `~/.coconut_pyrightconfig.json` (automatically generated the first time `coconut --pyright` is run).

 ##### Syntax

 To explicitly annotate your code with types to be checked, Coconut supports (on all Python versions):